-Besides the above operations on the main Ganga river, major dams and barrages on her tributaries include the Ramganga Dam on Ramganga river in Uttarakhand, Asan Barrage, Dakpathar Barrage and Hathnikund Barrage (and the upcoming Lakhwar Dam) on River Yamuna, Ichari Dam and Tons Barrage on River Tons, the Dhandhraul Dam on Ghaghra river, Gandhi Sagar Dam on Chambal river, the Rajghat, Parichha and Matatila Dams on Betwa river, the Rihand Dam on Rihand river in Uttar Pradesh, the Bansagar, Jawahar Sagar and Ruthai Dams on Kali Sindh, the Chandil, Tenughat, Maithon, Panchet and Tilayia dams on the Suvarnarekha and Damodar rivers in Jharkhand, and the Durgapur Barrage on River Damodar in West Bengal [NIH, 2014].
+Besides the above operations on the main Ganga river, major dams and barrages on her tributaries include the Ramganga Dam on Ramganga river in Uttarakhand, Asan Barrage, Dakpathar Barrage and Hathnikund Barrage (and the upcoming Lakhwar Dam) on River Yamuna, Ichari Dam and Tons Barrage on River Tons, the Dhandhraul Dam on Ghaghra river, Gandhi Sagar Dam on Chambal river, the Raighat, Parichha and Matatila Dams on Betwa river, the Rihand Dam on Rihand river in Uttar Pradesh, the Bansagar, Jawahar Sagar and Ruthai Dams on Kali Sindh, the Chandil, Tenughat, Maithon, Panchet and Tilayia dams on the Suvarnarekha and Damodar rivers in Jharkhand, and the Durgapur Barrage on River Damodar in West Bengal [NIH, 2014].
 Needless to say, the innumerable intercepts on the Ganga river network have fragmented the once unified river habitat into disjointed ecological stretches.
 Attempts to provide ecological connectivity by means of fish passages is also often ineffective [see e.g. Brown et al., 2013].
-Dams and barrages are also notable for trapping high quantities of river sediments, thereby converting the downstream river water into "hungry water because it has sufficient energy to transport sediment but the sediment has been captured behind the dam.
+Dams and barrages are also notable for trapping high quantities of river sediments, thereby converting the downstream it is necessary to ensure longitudinal connectivity along with adequate water and sediment flows throughout the Ganga river network.

+river water into "hungry water because it has sufficient energy to transport sediment but the sediment has been captured behind the dam.
 The hungry water gradually consumes the bed and banks of the river below the dam, resulting in entrenchment and armoring of the bed" [Wampler, 2012].
 The long-term effects of this process are significant not only for river morphology [Graf, 2006; Gupta et al., 2012], but also for the benthic and hyporheic biota as well as aquatic creatures that depend on river bed and bank sediments for spawning, shelter, scavenging or other needs.